lude-bri/eddie_bot/README.md

 # About

-Eddie42 is a Slack bot designed to interact with 42 Intra API, providing real-time data about students, piscine progress, exams, and campus activity.
+**Eddie42** is a Slack bot** designed to interact with 42 Intra API**, providing **real-time** data about students, piscine progress, exams, and campus activity.
 Built with Python and Slack Bolt, it offers: Student analytics (logtime, project progress, exam results).
 Piscine monitoring (attrition rates, performance trends).
 Location tracking (cluster workstation status).
-Warning system (identifies at-risk students)
+Warning system (identifies at-risk students).

+Eddie42 was developed by **42 Porto's educational software assistants** as part of their campus monitoring initiatives.
+Though still an unfinished project, it delivers significant value by automating student progress tracking and risk detection.
+The tool actively assists lifeguards in identifying at-risk pisciners through real-time data analysis from 42's API.

 -------------------